consensusnetworks/casimir/README.md

     npm run emulate:ledger --app=solana
     ```

+3. Emulate bitcoin app on ledger.

+    ```zsh
+    npm run emulate:ledger --app=bitcoin
+    ```

+> 🚩 On MacOS, if you get an error because port 5000 is in use, go to  > System Preferences... > Sharing and uncheck Airplay Receiver.

 ### Environment

 Optionally customize and override the defaults for your *local development environment* by creating a [.env](.env) file in the project root and adding values for any supported variables.